Probing the peak of star formation with the stochastic background of binary black hole mergers: The Bayesian Templated Background Search

 where $dV_{c}/dz$ is the differential comoving volume, and $z_{p}=1.9$, $\kappa=5.6$, $\gamma=2.7$.
 The distribution is composed of a broken power law that peaks near the redshift of the highest star formation rate, $z_{p}$.
 The slope of the distribution at low redshifts is parameterized by $\gamma$ and at high redshifts by $\kappa$.
 We sample from $d_{L} \in [1, 29\times10^3]~\mathrm{Mpc}$, corresponding to a maximum redshift of $z\approx 3.28$.
 The chirp masses are sampled from a power law distribution, $p(\mathcal{M})\propto\mathcal{M}^{-3.5},\ \mathcal{M} \in [40, 200]M_{\odot}$, where the inclusion of only high masses ensures that a full signal will fit entirely within our segment duration.
 The spin prior distribution is isotropic and uniform in magnitude, and the mass ratio prior is uniform over $q \in [0.125, 1]$.
 The shapes of these distributions are chosen to be consistent with current population inference models of \acp{BBH}~\citep{KAGRA:2021duu} and to produce a sufficiently high number of both unresolved and resolved mergers at a manageable computational cost given the size of our simulated dataset, essential for analyzing the information within our population that contributes to the detection of the \ac{SGWB} with the \ac{TBS}.

-We perform parameter estimation on all simulated data segments using \textsc{Bilby}, a Python-based Bayesian inference library~\citep{Ashton:2018jfp, Romero-Shaw:2020owr} and the \textsc{Dynesty} sampler~\citep{Speagle:2019dynesty}, analytically marginalizing over the distance and phase parameters~\citep{Thrane:2019pe}.
-The priors used for parameter estimation are the same as those described above to generate individual \ac{BBH} signals, and we use standard priors for the remaining unspecified extrinsic binary parameters~\citep{Romero-Shaw:2020owr}.
+We perform parameter estimation on all simulated data segments, including both signal and noise segments to obtain evidence estimates and posteriors on all 15 parameters that define each binary, using \textsc{Bilby}, a Python-based Bayesian inference library~\citep{Ashton:2018jfp, Romero-Shaw:2020owr} and the \textsc{Dynesty} sampler~\citep{Speagle:2019dynesty}, analytically marginalizing over the distance and phase parameters~\citep{Thrane:2019pe}.
+The priors used for parameter estimation are the same as those described above to generate individual \ac{BBH} signals; there is no mismatch between the prior distributions used to simulate the \ac{BBH} population and to infer the parameters of individual events.
+We use standard priors for the remaining unspecified extrinsic binary parameters~\citep{Romero-Shaw:2020owr}.

 Using the signal and noise evidences obtained during sampling for each segment, $\mathcal{Z}_S^i = \mathcal{L}(d_{i} | S)$ and $\mathcal{Z}_N^i = \mathcal{L}(d_{i} | N)$, we calculate the posterior on the duty cycle, $\xi$, the proxy for detecting the \ac{SGWB}.
 From Bayes' theorem, the posterior is where the evidence, $\mathcal{Z}$, is the marginalized likelihood, $\pi(\xi)$ is a uniform prior on the duty cycle for $\xi \in [0,1]$, and the total likelihood of the duty cycle over all $n$ analyzed segments is~\citep{Smith:2017vfk}